-Selected Statistical Information
+Selected Statistical Information on Banking Operations

-The information in this section sets forth selected statistical information regarding the ING's banking operations.
+The information in this section sets forth selected statistical information regarding the operations of ING Bank.

 The information in this section sets forth selected statistical information regarding the Group's operations.
 Information for 2021, 2020 and 2019 is set forth under IFRS-EU.
 Unless otherwise indicated, average balances, when used, are calculated from monthly data and the distinction between domestic and foreign is based on the location of the office where the assets and liabilities are booked, as opposed to the domicile of the customer.
 However, the Company believes that the presentation of these amounts based upon the domicile of the customer would not result in material differences in the amounts presented in this section.